Skip To Content

 Key tasks and responsibilities

-• Be a subject matter expert on the energy sector and the role of smart meters within this
+• Be a subject matter expert on the energy sector, the role of smart meters within this and any implications of change across the sector for the rollout

-• Develop and deliver new and compelling evidence to drive stakeholder engagement and promote smart meters both as the foundation to a net-zero future and as a tool to support consumer engagement in the energy system
+• Support thought leadership by creating new and compelling evidence to drive stakeholder engagement and promote smart meters, both as the foundation to a flexible energy system and as a tool to support consumer engagement in energy

 • Ensure that Smart Energy GB applies high-quality methodologies to develop evidence-based policy views